RitzBitz2323/CS_435_PA2/Report.md

 # PA2 Report
 #### Shiva Neelakantan, Ritvik Ambekar

-## `DocumentPreprocess`

-Before constructing and analyzing our data structures, we needed to first pre-process the large text datasets.
-We do so via the `DocumentPreprocess` class, in which we start by taking in the absolute file path for said file that wants to be pre processed, and create a output file based on its name.
-We than instantiate the given processing parameters that we need to get rid of and sort through each line, removing those parameters from the text while also satisfying other parameters given within the rubric.
-We than output each line into the new output file and once we are done pre processing, complete the file and it is than stored in our `data/preprocessed_files` folder.

 ## `MinHash`

 This class constructs the two matrices as dependencies:

 ### `TermDocumentMatrix`

 This class contains the construction of the sparse 2-dimensional matrix of documents and terms.
-After running the documents through `DocumentPreprocess.processing()`, we iterate over each term in each document, and then **we store the frequency of each term in its specific Hashmap mapping the term to its frequency for each document.** We use this hashmap to then construct the term-document matrix data structure, which is effectively an array of term-frequency vectors.
+After conditionally adding only the acceptable terms within `getTermsFromFile()` via iterating over each term in the document line by line,
+**we store the frequency of each term in its specific Hashmap mapping the term to its frequency for each document.**
+We use this hashmap to then construct the term-document matrix data structure, which is effectively an array of term-frequency vectors.
 Refer to the `TermDocumentMatrix` class.

 ### `MinHashMatrix`